data-henrik/security-advisor-notifications/README.md

 #### Prepare
 1. You need the IBM Cloud CLI with the functions plugin installed.
 In order to install, follow [Getting started with tutorials](https://cloud.ibm.com/docs/tutorials?topic=solution-tutorials-getting-started).
-2. Download or clone this repository and change into the new directory.
+2. Download or clone this repository and change into the new directory **security-advisor-notifications**.
-3. [Download public key](https://cloud.ibm.com/security-advisor#/notifications) for notification channels and save it to a file `public.key`.
+3. [Download public key](https://cloud.ibm.com/security-advisor#/notifications) for notification channels and save it to a file `public.key` in the directory **security-advisor-notifications**.
 The public key is needed to verify intactness of notification payloads.
 The code in action [receiveNotification.py](/src/receiveNotification.py) will work without, but it is recommended to verify objects.
 4. [Create a Slack app](https://api.slack.com/start) and [use an incoming webhook](https://api.slack.com/messaging/webhooks) to send messages to Slack.
 Thereafter, [deploy the app to a Slack channel](https://api.slack.com/best-practices/blueprints/per-channel-webhooks), copy the displayed webhook.
 Save it to a file `webhook.uri`.
 It is needed when deploying the Cloud Functions actions.